AlvinY4/Professional-README-Generator/Develop/README.md

   7. [Questions](#Questions)

   ### Description
-  * A tool users can use to generate a README file for their projects.
+  * A tool that users can use to generate a readme file for their projects

   ### Installation
-  * npm install
+  * npm i

   ### Usage
   * node